Pharmacy Residency Rotation Opportunities

 Psychiatry: 5 weeks

 - Location: Psychiatry (Psych) is centered in the Psych Center.
 The Psychiatric Adult Treatment Unit provides inpatient services for adults, including geriatric care for adults who are transitioning between hospital psychiatric inpatient care and nursing home level care.
 Adolescent (ages 6 – 17 years) services are provided in the Psychiatric Youth Treatment Unit.
 The Youth Partial Hospitalization Program provides outpatient treatment and education for children and adolescent ages 7 – 17 years who can benefit from active treatment in a therapeutic setting.
+The Psychiatric Stabilization Unit is an observation unit that cares for patients who require acute mental illness stabilization but do not need to be admitted to the Psych Center.
 Pharmacy services in the Psych Center are provided by one decentralized pharmacist from 0800 – 1630 (weekdays).

 - Residents round with the Psych pharmacist and psychiatric hospitalists throughout the day.
 They also assist with the Psych pharmacist’s clinical duties (e.g., order processing, pharmacist-driven protocols, multidisciplinary rounds, patient interviews and counseling) and participate in Project ECHO sessions.